RawadZaidan/RawadZaidan/README.md

 📊 Also Into: Data analysis, automation, model deployment, and turning chaos into clean dashboards

 🎯 Mission
 Bridging engineering intuition with AI intelligence — to build tech that empowers people, especially in healthcare and under-resourced settings !
 Find me on LinkedIn:
 [![Connect on LinkedIn](https://img.shields.io/badge/Connect%20on-LinkedIn-blue?style=for-the-badge&logo=linkedin)](https://www.linkedin.com/in/rawad-zeidan/)

-How we feel like when working as data engineers:
+How we feel like when working as AI Engineer:

 ![Tech Gif](https://media.giphy.com/media/11dMtvmKPLrwCk/giphy.gif)